santedb/dev-doc/developers/server-plugins/service-definitions/stateful-query-provider.md

-Stateful Query Provider (IQueryPersistenceService in SanteDB.Core.Api)
+`IQueryPersistenceService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Defines a service which can store the results of a query for later retrieval